jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

         if current_light == yellow:
             return red, 'WALK'

-  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError>`
+  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python